-For more than twenty years the Church of Ireland Historical Society (COIHS) has hosted two annual conferences in the fitting surroundings of the eighteenth-century Armagh Public Library (spring) and newly refurbished nineteenth-century Music Room in Christ Church Cathedral, Dublin (winter).
+For more than twenty years the Church of Ireland Historical Society (COIHS) has hosted two annual conferences in the fitting surroundings of the eighteenth-century Armagh Robinson Library (spring) and recently refurbished nineteenth-century Music Room in Christ Church Cathedral, Dublin (winter).
 These provide a well established forum for promoting sound academic standards in the study of Irish church history, and encouraging research.
 The Society’s constitution can be viewed here.

-COIHS warmly welcomes members of the public to attend our conferences for just €10 or £7.
+COIHS warmly welcomes members of the public to attend our conferences for just €10 or £10.
 Alternatively, you can become a member of the society for an annual subscription of €40 or £40.
 Please note, there is a special student discount on offer pending proof of institution.
 This will include admission to our biannual conferences, lunch, book discounts, news and information on events of interest, and access to our podcasts.

 The programmes for the seminars held since November 2007 can be viewed on the Archive page of this website.

 Dr Mark Empey is lecturer in early modern British and Irish history at NUI Galway.
 He was previously a postdoctoral researcher on the ERC-funded project RECIRC: The Reception and Circulation of Early Modern Women’s Writing, 1550-1700.
 Between 2012 and 2014 he held the NUI Dr Garret Fitzgerald postdoctoral fellowship at Maynooth University examining the career of the seventeenth-century politician and historian, Sir James Ware (Boydell & Brewer, Woodbridge, forthcoming).
-His most recent publication was Early Stuart Irish Warrants: the Falkland and Wentworth administrations, 1623-1639 (Irish Manuscripts Commission, 2015) and co-edited The Church of Ireland and its Past: history interpretation and identity (Four Courts Press, Dublin, 2017).
+He edited Early Stuart Irish Warrants: the Falkland and Wentworth administrations, 1623-1639 (Irish Manuscripts Commission, 2015) and co-edited The Church of Ireland and its Past: history interpretation and identity (Four Courts Press, Dublin, 2017).

 Dr Miriam Moffitt teaches church history at St Patrick’s College, Maynooth and is a member of the Centre for the Study of Irish Protestantism at Maynooth University.
 She is an expert on Irish church missions in the nineteenth and twentieth century and published The Society for Irish Church Missions to the Roman Catholics, 1846-1950 (Manchester University Press, 2010) and Soupers and jumpers: the protestant missions in Connemara, 1848-1937 (Nonsuch Publishing, Dublin, 2008).
 She also co-edited The Church of Ireland and its Past: history interpretation and identity (Four Courts Press, Dublin, 2017).

-Mr George Woodman worked as librarian in the Northern Ireland Assembly Library for over 30 years and is now undertaking an MA in church history at the University of Nottingham in 2018.
+Mr George Woodman worked as librarian in the Northern Ireland Assembly Library for over 30 years.
+He received an MA in church history at the University of Nottingham in 2018.
 His thesis was entitled ‘The Blessed Virgin Mary in Seventeenth Century Anglican Theology: A Study in Doctrine and Devotion’.
-George has previously written on Christian links between Britain and Ireland and Bohemia and Moravia, Nicholas Ferrar and the community of Little Gidding, and Bishop Richard Mant.
+George has previously written on Christian links between Britain and Ireland and Bohemia and Moravia, Nicholas Ferrar and the community of Little Gidding, as well as Bishop Richard Mant.

 Consultants to the committee: